Kovojunior/Svxlink/README.md

 sudo chmod +x update_svxlink.sh sudo bash update_svxlink.sh
 ```
-Upon execution, the script will automatically update the PMR.SI configuration and sound files, ensuring that SvxLink runs with the latest standard.
+Upon execution, the script will automatically update the PMR.SI configuration and sound files, including PMR.SI DTMF triggered sound files, ensuring that SvxLink runs with the latest standard.
 All critical operations, such as download status and file permissions, are logged and displayed in the terminal.

 ### 3.4.
 List of possible outcomes:
 - **Failure:** If any of the files fail to download (e.g., network error, GitHub unavailable), the script exits with an error: